Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

         - image: docker.io/ibmcom/kn-helloworld
           env:
             - name: TARGET
-              value: "Node.js Sample v1"
+              value: "HelloWorld Sample v1"
 ```

-If you are used to Kubernetes, you have to start to pay close attention to the first line to see that this is the definition of a Knative Service.
+If you are used to Kubernetes, you have to start to pay close attention to the apiVersion to see that this is the definition of a Knative Service.

 The second metadata name 'helloworld-v1' is optional but highly recommended.
 It is used to provide arbitrary names for the Revisions.
-If you omit this second name, Knative will use default names for the Revisions (“helloworld-xhz5df”) and if you have more than one version/revision this makes it difficult to distinguish between them.
+If you omit this second name, Knative will use default names for the Revisions (e.g. “helloworld-xhz5df”) and if you have more than one version/revision this makes it difficult to distinguish between them.

 The 'spec' part is 'classic' Kubernetes, it describes the location and name of the Container image and it defines the TARGET environment variable that I described in section "Sample Application".